zgypa/zgypa.github.io/_posts/2022-09-04-effectiveness-mindfulness.md

 craving and aversion are bound to increase.
 When the mind rolls in craving and aversion, increase of suffering is expected.

 Each individual will have their mind in a mixture of these states (and maybe others as well), depending on their skills and experiences.
 For most individuals, the easiest place for the mind to go into, is in the third state, the state of craving and aversion, because that is how we constantly use our minds all of the time.

+It is therefore not surprising to me that there are adverse effects, and i would not expect any progress until the mind is able to dwell more and more in the first state, which it will not be able to before it has a direct experience of that state, which its disturbances will make very difficult to occur.

 ## Final Thoughts

+Good paper, and don't use mindfulness as a therapy.
+By publishing a paper on others using mindfulness as a therapy, there is the risk of acknowledging it as a therapy.
+Care should be given when writing, in order to explicitly avoid possible misuse of this paper (like using it as a reference in another paper as a proof that mindfulness is a therapy).

 In my opinion, in order to see results, the individual needs to: